MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

     _8443._foo.api.example.com.
 7200 IN SVCB 0 svc4.example.net.
     svc4.example.net.
 7200  IN SVCB 3 svc4.example.net. (
-        transport="bar" port="8004" esniconfig="..." )
+        alpn="bar" port="8004" esniconfig="..." )

-would indicate that "foo://api.example.com:8443" is aliased to the service endpoints offered at "svc4.example.net" on port 8004, which support the transport protocol "bar" in addition to the default transport for "foo://".
+would indicate that "foo://api.example.com:8443" is aliased to the service endpoints offered at "svc4.example.net" on port 8004, which support the transport protocol associated with "bar" in addition to the default transport protocol for "foo://".

 (Parentheses are used to ignore a line break ({{RFC1035}} Section 5.1).)